Plitvice Lakes National Park Tours: Day Trips from Zagreb, Split & Zadar

 Lake Kozjak Boat Ride and Panoramic Train

 Two pieces of park transport are included on most Plitvice Lakes tours and make the day far easier.
-The free electric boat glides across Lake Kozjak — the largest and deepest lake in the park at about 47 metres — linking the Lower Lakes near Entrance 1 with the Upper Lakes.
+The electric boat, included in your park entry ticket, glides across Lake Kozjak — the largest and deepest lake in the park at about 47 metres — linking the Lower Lakes near Entrance 1 with the Upper Lakes.
 The panoramic 'train' (an open road-train) runs along the eastern rim and shuttles you between the upper and lower sections so you don't have to retrace the entire valley on foot.

 When a tour says 'boat ride' or 'boat and train' included, it means these two transfers are covered by your ticket — confirm this in each tour's details on the cards above.